-Business processes and workflows are the lifeblood of the modern enterprise, but many companies neglect to manage these operational dynamics alongside the data they create, gather and share on a day-to-day basis.
+Business processes and ERP workflow management are the lifeblood of the modern enterprise, but many companies neglect to manage these operational dynamics alongside the data they create, gather and share on a day-to-day basis.
 When you have an enterprise resource planning system that incorporates business process management tools in place, you can more readily integrate data and workflows to connect employees to the other people and data they rely on every day.

 A workflow is a task a user completes in order to meet a specific demand.
 A process, on the other hand, is a group of interdependent tasks.
 In most cases, the ideas of managing processes and workflows become somewhat interchangeable because they are so closely related.
 A company may have a preconfigured workflow for how a user picks an item from a warehouse shelf, for example, but a procurement process that involves having multiple stakeholders analyze data from across different departments.
 Dedicated business process management solutions enable organizations to map out these tasks, assign responsibilities to different user groups and configure databases to send information to users in line with the work they need to complete.

 For more on the future of ERP.
 Download....
 How to Leverage IIoT with Modern ERP

 Discrete workflow management software systems and BPM platforms can be effective, but only if they integrate with the ERP solution that underpins the business.
 The abas ERP platform addresses this challenge with built-in process and workflow management capabilities, letting organizations streamline data and workflows.

 ERP workflows allow employees in the field to get notifications if an urgent call comes in

 For example, the abas ERP Service Processing module unifies workflows across customer and field services components of the business, allowing your field service teams and customer support agents share data and collaborate to solve problems.
 Furthermore, the data spreads across workflows so employees in the field get notifications if an urgent call comes in and vice versa.